Oreoz/ember-vertical-timeline/README.md

 This addon is meant to be a simple Ember wrapper of the great vertical timeline initially created by the people over at [CodyHouse](https://codyhouse.co/gem/vertical-timeline/)!

-__Currently not looking to add features to this addon, I'm simply keeping it safe and healthy with the help of Dependabot.__
+__👨‍💻 Currently not looking to add features to this addon, I'm simply keeping it safe and healthy with the help of Dependabot.
+I've changed job and I'm no longer working with Ember. 😕__

 ## Installation